 Instructions

-- Cream the room temperature butter and granulated sugar together then add the vanilla.
+- Using a hand mixer, cream the room temp butter and granulated sugar together then add the vanilla.

-- Gradually add the flour, continuing to blend.
+- Gradually add the flour, continuing to blend, then stir in the nuts by hand.

-- Stir in the nuts by hand, cover the dough with plastic wrap and refrigerate for 20 minutes.
+- Cover the dough with plastic wrap and refrigerate for 20 minutes.

-- Scoop into 1" balls (melon baller used) then roll in your hands so they balls are completely round.
+- Scoop the dough into 1" balls using a small ice cream scooper then roll in your hands so they balls are completely round.

-- Add the cookies to the parchment paper lined baking sheets and bake 10-12 minutes, without overbaking.
+- Add the cookies to the prepared baking sheet and bake 10-12 minutes until the cookie bottoms are very lightly golden without overbaking.

-- Transfer the cookies to a wire baking rack and let them cool 2 minutes.
+- Transfer the cookies to a wire baking rack and cool 2 minutes.

-- While they’re still warm, gently roll the cookies in the (reserved) confectioners sugar and return them to the wire baking rack.
+- While the cookies are still warm, gently roll them in powdered sugar and return them to the wire baking rack.

-- Let the cookies cool completely then roll again in confectioners sugar.
+- After the cookies are completely cooled, reroll them in powdered sugar.

 Great Christmas cookies.
 A real treat.